John Townshend, 6th Marquess Townshend: Personal life

 Lord Townshend died in November 1921, aged 55, and was succeeded in his titles by his five-year-old son George.
 Lady Townshend later married Bernard le Strange and died in 1959.

 Descendants

-The current Marquess Towshend, Charles Townshend, 8th Marquess Townshend (born 1945), is his grandson and music producer and sound engineer, Cenzo Townshend (b.
-1963), is his great-grandson.
+The current Marquess Townshend, Charles Townshend, 8th Marquess Townshend (born 1945), is his grandson.
+The music producer and sound engineer Cenzo Townshend (b.
+1963) is his great-grandson.